Scott C13,

 joint line printed between, at the perforations, indicating where the

-- plate number, ZIP, copyright notice, pane position, printing aids and
+- plate number, ZIP, copyright notice, pane position diagram, printing aids, arrows, crosses, and

-other text or markings appearing in the selvedge of a pane or booklet.
+other text or markings appearing in the selvage of a pane or booklet.

 Mint - unused stamp with full gum and no defects, as